What is business insolvency?

-When might you be faced with business insolvency?
+When might your business face insolvency?

 It can affect the future of your business and personal life, so it’s worth investigating the options open to you even if your company is not in financial distress.